moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 The Acurast oracle script plays a crucial role by updating your on-chain oracle with fresh data, acting as the vital connection between the Tanssi Appchain's price feed and the Acurast network.
 Through the Acurast console, you will upload this script and specify all necessary parameters for your price feed's operation, including its frequency, schedule, and rewards for Acurast processors, among others.
 To facilitate this process, you will need cACU tokens, which are available from the [faucet](https://faucet.acurast.com/){target=\_blank}, and serve as the native currency of the Acurast Canary network.

-The [Acurast script for the demo BTC/USD price feed](https://github.com/Acurast/acurast-evm-oracle-sample/blob/main/acurast_scripts/oracle_job.js){target=\_blank} can be used a basis for creating your own script.
+The [Acurast script for the demo BTC/USD price feed](https://github.com/Acurast/acurast-evm-oracle-sample/blob/main/acurast_scripts/oracle_job.js){target=\_blank} can be used as a basis for creating your own script.
 Remember to update the contract address and RPC URL fields.

 ??? code "AcurastScript.js"